 Scuba Diving and snorkelling centre that is solely dedicated to helping you train for a dive or if you are more advanced you can go to the deeper reefs.
 If you are not yet into diving, they are also happy to give you snorkelling equipment for free.

 Several times a week there is also a sunset Yoga session held on the west side of the island.
 It is out on the jetty and is a place of absolute peace and serenity.
 If you are looking for awesome Instagram photos, try the West Side Pool side bar just as the sun is setting, it will be quiet and give you fantastic colours.

 Like most of the islands, Dhigali offers a wide range of rooms and this makes it quite affordable (relative to the Maldives).
 The Maldives in general is not a cheap holiday, unless you’re going the backpacker route, so you certainly get what you pay for if you come to a quality island like this.

-Our room was a beach villa with pool, had everything we needed with the open windows facing out to the private pool and beach being the highlight.
-The price our room cost was approximatively 470$US a night.
-Dhigali has 8 types of rooms, including the basic beach bungalows, deluxe beach bungalows, beach vills with pool, beach suites with pool, water villas, beach villas, lagoon villas with a pool and of course the majestic Dhigali suite!
-You can compare prices before booking on Booking or Hotels and Agoda.
+We stayed in a beach villa with pool, had everything we needed with the open windows facing out to the private pool, with the beachfront view being a highlight.
+The price for the room is approximatively US$ 470 per night.
+Dhigali has 8 types of rooms, including the basic beach bungalows, deluxe beach bungalows, beach villas with pool, beach suites with pool, water villas, beach villas, lagoon villas with a pool and of course the majestic Dhigali suite!